EricCrosson/install-github-release-binary/README.md

 A GitHub token with at least `repo` scope.
 Defaults to the `${{ github.token }}` created automatically by GitHub Actions.

-T install a binary from a private GitHub repository, use a [Personal Access Token].
+To install a binary from a private GitHub repository, use a [Personal Access Token].

 [personal access token]: https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token